evalece/RAG/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/evalece/RAG)
 - [x] In-Development

- This project aims to implemnt retrieval of information as a trainable unit.
-In a transformer setting, input and queries/ or documents are processed in encoders where cross-attention helps identify the most relevant information.
-Decoders could be optimzed by training with cross-attention weights and weights on encoders as it generates output on masking.
+This project aims to implemnt retrieval of information as a trainable unit while enabling modularized decoder, tracking, and learing modules for latency optimization.

+This is a sepculative RAG [1] with additional metrics to measure model confidence.
+It aims to leverage cache and document retrival with low latency when decoder training is disabled.

+While similar to Logit-base RAG in evaluating confidence [1], training set does not contain any generator output.

 In our case, the final goal is to back propogate generation loss throughtout the transformer model in a joint training [1].